Rustmail/rustmail/README.md

 [ ![discord-shield][] ][discord-invite]

 ---
+A Discord modmail bot written in Rust that allows staff to manage support tickets via channels, with features like message editing, internationalization, structured error handling, and more.
+The bot can operate in single-server or dual-server modes, supports SQLite for data storage, and offers a range of commands for staff to interact with users efficiently.

+---
 ## ⚠️ Warning ⚠️
 This is my first major project in Rust; while I have solid experience in C and other languages, I'm learning Rust as I go — feedback and PRs are welcome.